LidiyaKocherzhuk/Furniture_Shop/REDME.md

 And install npm dependencies.
 ### `npm install`

-Next in MySQL Schemas we create new database, run the script - `create database project;` Also we create `ormconfig.json` file and add to this data below!
+Also we create `ormconfig.json` file and add to this data below!
 After that we add our personal  `username` and `password` to access the MySQL database!